- "The capital may already be in ruins, but I will protect Klaipeda."

 - Casting a Shadow: Almost all Warlock skills are of the dark element

-The other class available to Wizards at Rank 7.
+One of the classes available to Wizards.
 Loosely based off the Kurdaitcha of Aboriginal Australian culture, the Featherfoot specializes in draining health from enemies and cursing them.

 Tropes associated with Featherfeet: